floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 definitely won't look as nice as the Zig version).

-## Bit Twiddling and Integer Math Woes
+## Bit Twiddling and Integer Math can be awkward

 This section is hard to write because it's critizing without offering an obvious solution, please read it as 'constructive criticism'.
 Hopefully Zig will